Living

 The end of August and beginning of September is a big time for international film festivals.
 For many, Venice takes place at the end of August and moves straight into the Toronto International Film Festival, but for some, there is a stop between the two.
 That stop is the Deauville American Film Festival, which takes place between September 5 and 15, and celebrates a host of largely American-produced indie films from the year far ahead of awards season in early 2026.

 Deauville is a city steeped in rich history within the fashion and film community.
-With ties to Gabrielle Chanel and a longstanding film festival that has seen some of Hollywood's best walk the red carpet, the seaside town of the Normandy region of France has been previously described as a "cinephile’s paradise.”
+With ties to a longstanding film festival that has seen some of Hollywood's best walk the red carpet, the seaside town of the Normandy region of France has been previously described as a "cinephile’s paradise.”

 For this year's film festival, I found myself in Deauville with Hotel Barriere, which has three properties in Deauville.
 We stayed in Hotel Barriere Le Normandy, a timber-framed style hotel in the traditional Normand architectural style.
 Directly across from the beach, I spent three nights in the quaint French town attending premieres, screenings, riding horses, eating seafood, and discovering what Deauville has to offer.
 Ahead, see my film diary from 48 hours in Deauville.